 $> python3 -m venv learning_env

-• The pyvenv.cfg file points to the Python installation that you used to run the command.
+file points to the Python installation that you used to run the command. - The

-• The lib subdirectory contains a copy of the Python version and has a site-packages subdirectory inside it that starts out empty but will eventually hold the relevant third-party modules that you install.
+subdirectory inside it that starts out empty but will eventually hold the relevant third-party modules that you install. - The

 To use this environment, you need to activate it, which you can do by typing the following command that calls the activate script: